GENERAL SALES TERMS

 2) acknowledges that the Agreement’s conclusion or some information concerning the Agreement can be deemed by the Seller as confidential information within the meaning of the MAR Regulation.

 3) declares that is agrees to the public disclosure of the information concerning the Agreement or related to it, if the constitutes confidential information the rules of law require the issuer to disclose such information.
-The Purchaser also declares that it is aware that the use or attempt to use confidential information, recommending or persuading a third party to use such information or illegal disclosure of confidential information, is prohibited and can result in criminal liability specified in the regulations of Article 180-182 of the Act of 29 July 2005 on financial instruments’ transactions.
+The Buyer also declares that it is aware that the use or attempt to use confidential information, recommending or persuading a third party to use such information or illegal disclosure of confidential information, is prohibited and can result in criminal liability specified in the regulations of Article 180-182 of the Act of 29 July 2005 on financial instruments’ transactions.

-2. Confidential Information includes a company secret as well as information, documents, data, materials, etc., concerning the Seller, including its customers, business partners and affiliates, obtained by the Purchaser in any form (verbal, written or electronic) during the negotiations or in relation to the Agreement’s execution.
+2. Confidential Information includes a company secret as well as information, documents, data, materials, etc., concerning the Seller, including its customers, business partners and affiliates, obtained by the Buyer in any form (verbal, written or electronic) during the negotiations or in relation to the Agreement’s execution.
 In case of doubt, it is deemed that given information constitutes Confidential Information.

-3. The Purchaser is obliged to keep Confidential Information in absolute secrecy and is especially obliged to abstain from publishing, submitting and disclosing any Confidential Information, including the terms of an Order or the Agreement.
+3. The Buyer is obliged to keep Confidential Information in absolute secrecy and is especially obliged to abstain from publishing, submitting and disclosing any Confidential Information, including the terms of an Order or the Agreement.

 4. The following Confidential Information is not covered by the confidentiality obligation:

 1) publicly available, unless it was disclosed or became public available as result of breaching the GSTs;

 2) disclosed in an exercise of an order (sentence, decision, etc.) issued by a court or other authorised state authority, or in an exercise of a current rule of law, in the scope covered by such an order, provided that the Buyer notifies the Seller earlier about such required disclosure and makes every possible effort to limit such disclosure.